Think apprenticeships and the tendency is to think of butchers or carpenters and learning a craft on the job.

 How much does an apprenticeship pay?

-That pay is not just covering time spent in work but also for time spent training to and there is an entitlement to a statutory minimum of 20 days paid holiday per year plus bank holidays.
+Apprentices also have an entitlement to a statutory minimum of 20 days paid holiday per year plus bank holidays.

 Do employers get paid for having an apprentice?

 Employers can be paid for providing apprenticeships through the Apprenticeship Levy – if they have a pay bill of less than £3 million each year.

 These smaller businesses are just required to pay five per cent of the cost of training and assessing the apprentice with the government picking up the rest of the bill up to the funding band maximum, which currently can mean anywhere between £2,500 to £27,000.

 From January 11 2022, employers can apply for a payment of £3,000 for new apprentices who started, or will start, their employment after October 1 2021 and before January 31 2022.

 This payment is in addition to the existing £1,000 an employer will already get for taking on an apprentice who is either aged 16-18, or who has been in the care of their local authority or has an education, health and care plan.